jimfergusondev/wordlesolver/README.md

 3. Block letters that don't belong in certain positions
 4. Enter Correct letters into correct position

-The list will automaticly narrow down your posibilities we each updated peice of information
+The list will automaticly narrow down your posibilities we each updated peice of information.

-Have fun!
+See play through in images below.

+Notes:
+To keep things simple I keep the settings the UI gets entered as the "Down" value of each TToolButton and the known letters in TEdit.text

+When the .Change() function is called it will automaticly use a heircy of settings to clear out duplicate settings then generate a RegEx to search the dictionary for words.

+The dictionary is one huge string for optmized search loaded from the c:\Delphi11\English3.txt file with #$A line delimiters not #$0D#$0A like notepad generates.
+Don't mess with the file unless you can get that format.

+I used Delphi Sets of letters to bit map letter choices and to do bit math and use only uppercase letters.

 No warrenties!!
 ![This is an image](https://github.com/jimfergusondev/wordlesolver/blob/main/wordlesolver1.png?raw=true)